Tehama County Court Records

 CaliforniaCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on CaliforniaCourts.us are subject to the Terms of Service and Privacy Notice.

-Tehama County is located in the northern Sacramento Valley of California, with Red Bluff serving as its county seat.
-The Superior Court of California, County of Tehama, is a unified trial court that handles all case types across multiple divisions, including civil, criminal, family law, probate, juvenile, traffic, and small claims.
-The court is served by four judicial officers, one commissioner, and one facilitator, with Honorable C. Todd Bottke serving as Presiding Judge and Mr. Kevin Harrigan as Court Executive Officer.
+Tehama County sits in the northern Sacramento Valley, with Red Bluff as its county seat.
+All case types in the county — civil, criminal, family law, probate, juvenile, traffic, and small claims — go through the Superior Court of California, County of Tehama, a unified trial court served by four judicial officers, one commissioner, and one facilitator.
+Honorable C. Todd Bottke serves as Presiding Judge, and Mr. Kevin Harrigan is the Court Executive Officer.

-Residents and members of the public seeking court records in California can begin by reviewing the resources provided by the state’s judicial branch.
-CaliforniaCourts.us can help users locate publicly available court case information across the state.
-In Tehama County, records may be accessed through the clerk’s office at the courthouse, via public computer terminals on-site, through the court’s online calendar portal, or by submitting written requests by mail.
-The Tehama County Superior Court website provides centralized information about court divisions, forms, local rules, and electronic filing options.
+If you're looking for court records in California, start with the official resources from the state's judicial branch.
+CaliforniaCourts.us can help you locate publicly available court case information across the state.
+In Tehama County specifically, records can be accessed at the clerk's office, at public computer terminals inside the courthouse, through the court's online calendar portal, or by mailing a written request.
+The Tehama County Superior Court website is the central source for division information, forms, local rules, and e-filing options.

 How to Look Up a Court Case in Tehama County?

-The Tehama County Superior Court consolidated its operations at a single main courthouse, though different divisions can be reached by separate phone lines.
+The Tehama County Superior Court operates from a single main courthouse, though different divisions have separate phone lines.
 The building is open Monday through Friday, 8:30 a.m. to 4:30 p.m.

 Tehama County Superior Court